PUNCH News

 2022-12-19

-The fourth PUNCH (Polarimeter to UNify the Corona and Heliosphere) Science Meeting will be held this summer in Boulder, CO.
-We will be soliciting abstracts for poster/oral presentations from the community on subjects related to this topic.
-Please check back for further information.
+The fourth PUNCH (Polarimeter to UNify the Corona and Heliosphere) Science Meeting was successfully held in the summer of 2023 in Boulder, CO.
+We solicited abstracts for poster/oral presentations from the community on subjects related to this topic.
+Click to go to meeting page with links to presentations and posters.

 2022-12-13